msteen/nix-prefetch/README.md

 package derivations, or fixed-output derivations.
 In the case of the latter two (i.e. the derivations), it will reuse the arguments already passed to the fetcher.

+The tool relies on an overlay to hijack calls made to the fetchers and to patch them to ignore insecure flags (those that disable certificate checking).
+However it is possible that the particular fetcher used by a package was detected to be a fetcher function, for those edge cases, there is the `--fetcher` option (see manpage).

 Use cases for this tool include determining the hash of a new package version, automated update scripts, and inspecting the current argument passed to a fetcher.

 TOFU